LIT-Protocol/lit-minimal-jwt-example/README.md

 # LIT Protocol Minimal JWT Example

+*This example is powered by the lit-js-sdk located here: https://github.com/LIT-Protocol/lit-js-sdk*

 This repo is a minimal example to:
 1. Mint an NFT (client side)
 2. Provision access to a resource (a web url) behind ownership of that NFT (client side)